 What Are Tortellini?

-Tortellini (pronounced tore-tuh-LEE-nee) are a stuffed pasta, in the shape of a ring that look like a small wonton.
+Tortellini (pronounced tore-tuh-LEE-nee) is a stuffed pasta in the shape of a ring that looks like a small wonton.
 The origin of this type of stuffed pasta is the Emilia region of Italy, though tortellini are also popular in Bologna and Moderna.
 Tortellini may be stuffed with all kinds of ingredients, but a combo of meat and cheese is the most common.
-You will, however, find lots of varieties to choose from in well stocked supermarkets.
+You will, however, find lots of varieties to choose from in well-stocked supermarkets.

 If you have a specialty grocery store or Italian market in your area, and you can find homemade tortellini, snap those up.
 Made right, they will have texture and flavor that is head and shoulders above the packaged pasta, though the packaged pasta is also quite good.
 You may also find more unusual filling combinations, like ones with lobster or unusual squashes or cheeses.
 Tortelloni (with an “o”) are larger, about twice as big, than tortellini.
 They are usually filled with ricotta and parsley or spinach.

-You have choices both in flavor, and how the tortellini is sold.
+- Tortellini – You have choices both in flavor and how the tortellini is sold.
 I prefer refrigerated tortellini, which I think has the best texture.
-However, you can also use shelf stable tortellini or frozen tortellini.
+However, you can also use shelf-stable tortellini or frozen tortellini.
 Just make sure to cook it until al dente according to the package directions.

 Boiling Tortellini Before Baking

-Because the tortellini are already cooked, the baking time is fairly short, basically just enough time to heat it thorough and melt the cheese.
+Because the tortellini is already cooked, the baking time is fairly short, basically just enough time to heat it through and melt the cheese.

 You can make this casserole up to the point of baking, then cover it with foil, and store it in the fridge for up to 2 days.
 Bring it to room temperature for about 45 minutes to an hour before baking, or if you are baking it straight from the fridge, add 15 to 20 minutes of baking time.